MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 1. **!
 Important !** Download the plugin as **Release** from github to a local *.zip - file.
 2. Install the zipped Plugin to the WordPress-Plugin-Page (Upload zip in Admin-Backend).
 3. Activate the plugin through the 'Plugins' menu in Admin-Area of WordPress
 4. The Admin settings are initialised with reasonable values.
-Change the settings in the "Fotorama-Elevation" page for preferred settings.
+Change the settings in the "Slider-Map-Chart" page for preferred settings.
 5. Done!

 # Update or De-Installation

 **NEW** : Save your plugin-settings to a JSON File on your local machine for later use e.g. if you want to deinstall the plugin for testing purposes.
 After that:

+0. Save your settings from the Admin Panel if you wish to reinstall the plugin later on.
 1. Deactivate the plugin in Admin-Area of WordPress.
 2. Optional if you use the Map-Tile-Server: save your .htaccess file from the plugin directory.
 Otherwise changes will be lost.
 3. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
 Hint: The WordPress-Database is cleaned upon de-installation.
 The Custom-Fields are removed from your database!
 So, all settings are lost!